Prostitution. Sexual exploitation. Sex slavery.

 In 2010, the Adorned in Grace Bridal Shop was opened to raise awareness and funds for the prevention of human trafficking.

 In 2011, the Abolition Now website was created to make the resource guide available to the public and to be a communication tool matching volunteers with anti-trafficking organizations who needed help.
-Adorned in Grace Design Studio volunteers began working with at risk girls in apartment complexes and a donated space in SE Portland.
+Adorned in Grace Design Studio volunteers began working with at-risk girls in apartment complexes and in a donated space in SE Portland.
+The Adorned in Grace prevention model focuses on bringing freedom and hope in place of generational victimization.

 Since its inception, Abolition Now has developed several branches as God moves people with compassion to serve those affected by sex-trafficking.